bkandaris/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The document object model

 2. What is an event?
+Something that takes place when the user does something

 3. What is an event listener?
+An action that happens based on another event

 4. Why would we convert a NodeList into an Array?
+So that we can use array methods

 5. What is a component?
+A piece of a page we can funnel data into to be used over and over again

 ### Git Set up